dominodatalab/domino-data/docs/source/install.rst

    $ python -m pip install dominodatalab[data]

-If you really only want the Data SDK, it is published in `PyPI <https://pypi.org/project/dominodatalab-data>`_:
+If you only want the Data SDK, it is published in `PyPI <https://pypi.org/project/dominodatalab-data>`_:

 .. code-block:: console